 The Nominating and Corporate Governance Committee comprises a minimum of three Non-Executive Directors.
 The committee recommends to the Board candidates for the positions of director and has responsibilities for succession planning; reporting on Board diversity and oversight of corporate governance matters.

-Current members: Nils Andersen (Chair), Andrea Jung, Ruby Lu and Feike Sijbesma.
+Current members: Nils Andersen (Chair), Andrea Jung, Judith Hartmann and Feike Sijbesma.

 The Disclosure Committee

 The Disclosure Committee comprises the Chief Financial Officer, the Deputy Chief Financial Officer and Controller, the Global Head of Tax & Treasury, the Global Head of Sustainable Business Performance & Reporting, the Chief Legal Officer and Group Secretary, the Global Head of Investor Relations and the Deputy Secretary and Head of Corporate.
 The purpose of the committee is to help the Board ensure that financial and other information that ought to be disclosed publicly by Unilever is disclosed in a timely manner and that the information that is disclosed is complete and accurate.